 Fans of John le Carré will need no convincing.
-For those who have found his work less than satisfying, The Mission Song shows the author at his best, presenting a complex, highly credible plot in a skilful, illuminating, informative and yet entertaining way.
+For those who have found his other work less than satisfying, The Mission Song shows the author at his best, presenting a complex, highly credible plot in a skillful, illuminating, informative and yet entertaining way.
 Its eventual message about the abuse of power is subtly threaded into the very substance of the plot and makes its point with strength and relevance.
 We know a little more about the world by the end.

 View the book on amazon

 Where Kite Runner tells the story of two boyhood friends approaching maturity, separating and reuniting, A Thousand Splendid Suns presents two women who are forced together by arrangement.
 As in Kite Runner, Khaled Hosseini presents ethnic and social class differences as the givens of the story.
 Similarly, Afghanistan’s turbulent thirty years from the mid-1970s is more than a backdrop: it is the very substance of the idea, eventually revealed as the flesh on the story’s bones, the driving force of circumstance that creates the inevitability of the characters’ fate.

 And this is why I wish I could read both books again in the different order, because too often in A Thousand Splendid Suns I felt I had been there before.
 The backdrop came just too much to the fore, in some parts so much so that I felt Mariam and Laila became puppets of its detail and demands.